jar398/listtools/doc/guide.md

 The checklist inputs should be derived through a pipeline that begins with `clean.py`.

+When there is a B concept of the same taxonomic name (allowing for non-semantic changes like genus moves and spelling corrections) the B concept is called the A concept's "buddy".

 The output (to standard output) of `plugin.py` has these columns (subject to change):
  - `A taxon id` - The taxon id of an A row
  - `A taxon name` - The canonicalName of that A record (for human consumption).
 A suffixed `*` indicates a synonym.
+ - `operation` - short description of what "happens" to the name and/or concept as one "changes" the A checklist to its successor, the B checklist.
+   (This is not to say that a temporal order between the checklists is required in reality.)
+   Work in progress.
  - `B species that intersect` -
    If the A record indicates rank 'species', this is a semicolon-separated list of relationship/id/name for